gengyaoyi/personal/aboutme.md

 subtitle: This is Yaoyi's personel website
 ---

 My name is GENG Yaoyi.
-I'm a mechanical engineer with 4+ years of experience in metal additive manufacturing (AM).
-Education background in both Chinese and Irish research institutes.
-Currently a PhD candidate under the supervision of Dr Noel Harrison in the ASMME research group at NUI Galway.
-Yaoyi has Developed advanced experimental, data analytics, and advanced finite element modelling skills during the PhD.
+Currently a PhD candidate in Mechanical Engineering at NUI Galway.

 ### Work experience